jmagman/flutter-wiki/Issue-hygiene.md

 right away after all, e.g. by unassigning the bug from yourself.

-When a bug is assigned, it should also have a specific release milestone (one of the milestones that refers to a specific month).
-Be conservative in assigning the milestone.
+When a bug is assigned, it should also have a specific release milestone (one of the milestones that refers to a specific month), or the "No specific schedule" milestone (if it's not yet clear when the work will be complete).
+Be conservative in assigning release milestones.
 It is infinitely preferable for a bug to be fixed earlier than expected than it is for it to slip from release to release.